Skip to main content

 For Cortex XSOAR version 6.x: <CORTEX-XSOAR-URL>/instance/execute/<INTEGRATION-INSTANCE-NAME>, e.g., https://my.demisto.live/instance/execute/teams.

-For Cortex XSOAR version 8 and Cortex XSIAM: https://ext-<CORTEXT-XSOAR-SERVER-ADDRESSS>/xsoar/instance/execute/<INTEGRATION-INSTANCE-NAME>, e.g., https://ext-my.demisto.live/xsoar/instance/execute/teams.
+For Cortex XSOAR version 8 and Cortex XSIAM: https://ext-<CORTEX-XSOAR-SERVER-ADDRESSS>/xsoar/instance/execute/<INTEGRATION-INSTANCE-NAME>, e.g., https://ext-my.demisto.live/xsoar/instance/execute/teams.

-The integration instance name, teams in this example, needs to be configured in the Configure Microsoft Teams on Cortex XSOAR step.
+The integration instance name, teams in this example, needs to be configured in the Configure Microsoft Teams on Cortex XSOAR/XSIAM step.
 Make sure to set the instance name in all lowercase letters and as one word.

 In addition, make sure Instance execute external is enabled (for Cortex XSOAR 6.x).